ollij93/vscode-projects/README.md

 Add the capability to configure multiple github server APIs.
 Display the full repository name when selecting project to split them by the owner.

+### 0.2.0

+Add the "new project" command.
+Add support for multiple root locations for cloning repositories.